Izikhothane

-Izikhothane (Ukukhothana), or rather Skhothane, refers to South African showmanship or dance battles in which individuals or groups of individuals compete against each other in front of large crowds to determine which party is wealthier.
+Izikhothane (Ukukhothana), or rather Skhothane, refers to South African showmanship or dance battles in which individuals or groups compete in front of large crowds to determine by conspicuous consumption which party is wealthier.
 These 'battles' are performed using material items such as money, mobile phones, clothes, alcohol or foods.
 In most instances a battle is won by the intentional destruction or wastage of one's own expensive items to demonstrate the lack of concern for such material possessions due to the ability to afford more of the same.
 A competitor's chances of victory are improved by having items that are more expensive than those of their opponent it can be money or clothes.
 Some of the Izikhothanes are from Botswana (Fearless Mosha).

 Origin

 The word "Izikhothane" is a slang word that originates from the Zulu word "Osikhotheni".
 Osikhotheni means people who live in the bushes/bundus, and that is derived from the Zulu word "Isikhotha" which means "bush".
 The singular form of this Zulu word is called "usikhotheni".
 This term is township slang for hustlers who live a lavish lifestyle (nice expensive clothes etc.) without having a job or owning a business.
 You can call them modernised beggars who live by using illegal ways to satisfy their hunger for their lavish lifestyles.

 Izikhothane originated in the early 2000s in the South African townships of Ekurhuleni Metropolitan previously known as the Eastrand, but mainly started in Katlehong, one of the townships in Eastrand.
 The act remained largely unnoticed until it gained popularity in 2011 and 2012.
 A similar trend called uSwenka existed in South Africa in the 1950s where migrant workers and labourers dressed themselves in their finest suits and shoes to compete in contests.
 The winner of these contests would win money, household necessities or livestock, which they would send back home to their families.